 - Witness the ancient Nourlangie Rock Art in Kakadu National Park

 Aboriginal rock art in Kakadu National Park.
 Image: Tourism Australia

--Bordering Kakadu National Park, the Arafura Sea and the Gulf of Carpentaria- Arnhem Land is a vast and lush wilderness, rich with Aboriginal culture.
+Bordering Kakadu National Park, the Arafura Sea, and the Gulf of Carpentaria, Arnhem Land is a vast and lush wilderness that is rich with Aboriginal culture.
 The Yolngu people are the owners of Arnhem Land and have occupied the area for at least 60,000 years, keeping strong cultural and spiritual ties to the land.
-Split into East & West, there are many things to see.
-East Arnhem Land is full of historic sites, chartered fishing trips, cultural experiences and exotic island retreats.
-West Arnhem Land has loads to explore including Garig Gunak Barlu National Park and Seven Spirit Bay, Injalak Art Centre and Mt.
+East Arnhem Land is full of historic sites, chartered fishing trips, cultural experiences, and exotic island retreats.
+West Arnhem Land has loads to explore, including Garig Gunak Barlu National Park, Seven Spirit Bay, Injalak Art Centre, and Mt.
 Borradaile!

 An aboriginal cultural experience in the Arnhem Land.
 Image: Tourism Australia

 In this remote region filled with dramatic scenery, you will find a never-ending supply of adventures to explore!

 - Learn about the historic pioneering township of Katherine and trek the ancient Katherine Gorge in Nitmiluk National Park

 - Take a soak in the hot springs and thermal pools this region is known for